-Unsupported Sumif Usage (Help Reference: SUMIF) The solver has been halted because the following cell contains an equation with an unsupported reference to SUMIF().
-The first and third arguments to a SUMIF() function must be cell ranges, with the same shape and size.
-Furthermore, all arguments must evaluate to being numeric, not text. -cell address-
+Unsupported Sumif Usage (Help Reference: SUMIF)

+The solver has been halted because the following cell contains a SUMIF() function in a form that is not supported by What'sBest.
+The second argument can be a number, simple cell reference, or text-expressions or functions are not permitted.
+The first and third arguments must be cell ranges, with the same shape and size. -cell address-

-The SUMIF() function requires three arguments as follows: SUMIF(range, criteria, sum\range).
+The SUMIF() function requires three arguments as follows: SUMIF(range, criteria, sum_range).
 What's Best! places the following restrictions on these arguments: